Clare Foster

-Clare Foster (born 24 July 1980) is a British actress, known for portraying the role of PC Millie Brown in the ITV series The Bill.
+Clare Foster (born 24 July 1980) is a British actress, known for playing PC Millie Brown in the ITV series The Bill.
 Foster appeared in the 2011 London revival production of Crazy for You, which played at the Novello Theatre, in the 2016–2017 revival production of Tom Stoppard's Travesties first at the Menier Chocolate Factory and later at the Apollo Theatre and in the 2018 West End revival of Consent.

 In 2022 Foster starred in BBC Radio 4's musical adaptation of Rossum's Universal Robots.